Do Student Loans Affect Your Credit Score?

 Credit mix

-Lenders like to see a diverse mix of credit accounts — like credit cards and student loans — to show you can responsibly handle debt.
+Lenders want to see a diverse mix of credit accounts, such as credit cards and student loans, to demonstrate responsible debt management.
 Your credit mix makes up about 10% of your credit score.

 New credit

 New credit inquiries comprise about 10% of your score.
-While you occasionally need to apply for credit, applying for too much, too quickly makes lenders nervous and can lower your score.
+While you occasionally need to apply for credit, applying too much quickly makes lenders nervous and can lower your score.

 How student loans affect your credit score

-Student loans can help credit or hurt it.
-Just like any other debt, the key is staying on top of your payments and managing additional debts responsibly.
+Student loans can help or hurt credit, just like any other debt.
+The key is staying on top of your payments and managing additional debts responsibly.

 Positive impacts